 In 2018/19 89% of UK employees suffered from ‘excessive’ stress at work.
 Yes, stress usually comes with any job but feeling over-stressed to the point where employees are unable to sleep, eat and think about anything else can be very unhealthy.
 Especially during the current climate, employees could already be tackling personal issues at home causing work-related stress to feel worse.

 In this situation, it’s best to assess what’s causing the stress: unrealistic targets?
 Bullying?
 Problems at home?
 Workload?
-Once you know what’s causing burnout in your employees, you can sit down and work together to find a solution.
+Once you've identified the root cause of stress in your employees, you can sit down and work together to find a solution.

-Occupational health solutions such as Stress Interventions offer independent, professional support to the employee.
+Occupational health solutions such as Stress Interventions offer independent, professional support to employees.
 An occupational health nurse will work with the employee to help them cope with stress.
 They’ll also work with the employer to help reduce stress in the workplace by giving recommendations for future.

-Especially for those with young children or elderly relatives, the more time at home the better, which is why many companies have started to take on flexible working, allowing employees to work alternative hours or work from home.
-A study by Gallup showed that 51% of employees would switch jobs that offer flexi-time and 37% of employees would quit their current job and take a new one that allowed them to work remotely.
+Especially for those with external commitments, the more time at home the better, which is why many companies have started to take on flexible working, allowing employees to work alternative hours or work from home.
+It's been reported that half of employees would look for a new job if their bosses do not allow flexible working after lockdown.

 COVID-19 has given some employers no choice but to run their business from the homes of their employees, giving them the chance to test its success.
 Over the course of lockdown, experts in the business world have suggested that the future of work will change forever, and for the better.